Fees and funding

 Please note that to apply for all forms of funding you must first apply to the University for admission to an appropriate programme of study.
 Your course application should include a supporting statement; two academic references and a BA Transcript of modules undertaken so far.

-The following funding competitions for 2020 are opening soon.
+The following funding competitions for 2020 are now open.

 |Sheffield Postgraduate Scholarships||